Conjunctive Queries with Free Access Patterns under Updates: Introduction

 Sections~\ref{sec:preprocessing}-\ref{sec:updates} introduce our approach for dynamic CQAP evaluation.
 Computing and maintaining each view in the view tree accounts for preprocessing and respectively updates, while the view tree as a whole allows for the enumeration of the output tuples with constant delay.
 Section~\ref{sec:discussion} discusses key decisions behind our approach.

 Section~\ref{sec:dichotomy} gives a syntactic characterisation of those CQAPs that admit linear-time preprocessing and constant-time update and enumeration delay.
-We call this class $\text{CQAP}_0$.
-All queries outside $\text{CQAP}_0$ do not admit constant-time update and delay regardless of the preprocessing time, unless the widely held Online Matrix-Vector Multiplication conjecture~\cite{Henzinger:OMv:2015} fails.
-Our dichotomy generalises a prior dichotomy for $q$-hierarchical queries {\em without access patterns}~\cite{BerkholzKS17}.
-The $q$-hierarchical queries are in $\text{CQAP}_0$, yet they have no input variables.
-The class $\text{CQAP}_0$ further contains cyclic queries with input variables. \begin{exa} The following triangle detection problem is in $\text{CQAP}_0$: Given three nodes in a graph, the problem asks whether the nodes form a triangle.
-This problem can be expressed by the $\text{CQAP}_0$ query
+We call this class of well-behaved queries $\text{CQAP}_0$.
+All queries outside $\text{CQAP}_0$ and without repeating relation symbols do not admit constant-time update and delay regardless of the preprocessing time, unless the widely held Online Matrix-Vector Multiplication conjecture~\cite{Henzinger:OMv:2015} fails.
+This dichotomy generalises a prior dichotomy for $q$-hierarchical queries {\em without access patterns}~\cite{BerkholzKS17}.
+The $q$-hierarchical queries are in $\text{CQAP}_0$ and have no input variables.
+The class $\text{CQAP}_0$ further contains cyclic CQAPs with input variables. \begin{exa} The following triangle detection problem is in $\text{CQAP}_0$: Given three nodes in a graph, we ask whether the nodes form a triangle.
+This problem can be expressed by the following query in $\text{CQAP}_0$:

 where $E$ is the edge relation of the graph.
 All variables of the query are free and input.
-The $\cdot$ in the query head signalises that the query does not have output variables.
+The dot ($\cdot$) in the query head signalises that the query does not have output variables.

-\end{exa} The smallest query patterns not in $\text{CQAP}_0$ strictly include the non-$q$-hierarchical ones and also contain others that are sensitive to the interplay of the output and input variables.
-Proving that they do not admit constant-time update and delay requires different and additional hardness reductions from the Online Matrix-Vector Multiplication problem.
+\end{exa} The smallest query patterns not in $\text{CQAP}_0$ strictly include the non-$q$-hierarchical ones and also others that are sensitive to the interplay of the output and input variables.

 Section~\ref{sec:trade-off} charts the preprocessing time - update time - enumeration delay trade-off for the dynamic evaluation of CQAPs whose fractures are hierarchical.
-It shows that as the preprocessing and update times increase, the enumeration delay decreases.
+It shows that by increasing the preprocessing and update times, we can decrease the enumeration delay.
 Our trade-off reveals the optimality for a particular class of CQAPs with hierarchical fractures, called $\text{CQAP}_1$, which lies outside $\text{CQAP}_0$. \begin{exa} The following edge triangle listing problem is in $\text{CQAP}_1$: Given an edge in a graph, the task is to list all triangles containing this edge.
-This problem is expressed by the $\text{CQAP}_1$ query
+This problem can be expressed by the following query in $\text{CQAP}_1$: